-For example, we now know that British actress Zawe Ashton will be joining the season 4 cast, thanks to Miller’s comments to THR, as well as actress Mckenna Grace and actor Reed Birney.
+British actress Zawe Ashton joined the season four cast, thanks to Miller’s comments to THR, as well as actress Mckenna Grace and actor Reed Birney.

-Ashton will play ‘Moira’s girlfriend and an aid worker in Toronto', but we wonder if we’ll see more of her in season 5?
+Ashton plays ‘Moira’s girlfriend and an aid worker in Toronto', but we wonder if we’ll see more of her in season 5?

 Is there a trailer for The Handmaid's Tale season 5?

-No, and you shouldn’t be expecting one for a long time given that filming on season 4 is yet to air.
+No, and you shouldn’t be expecting one for a long time.

 What will happen in The Handmaid's Tale season 5?

-This is anyone’s guess right now but you can be sure to expect a lot of drama given the way season 3 ended.
+You can be sure to expect a lot of drama given the way season four ended.

 Speaking about the fifth season, Miller told THR: 'I have to say I would have had very different ideas before the pandemic.
 I mean, we talked about it, and Lizzie and I have talked about it, and the writing staff and I have talked about it extensively about where we're going precisely, but I do feel like after this year, it's a good time to reassess.